kolayne/how-to-Arch/README.md

 ### Background helpers

-Out of daemons that you installed above, some (e.g., clipboard manager, polybar, etc) need to be running in the background.
+Out of daemons that you installed above, some (e.g., clipboard manager) need to be running in the background.
 Out of such daemons, `pipewire` and `dunst` will be launched automatically (on startup or on demand); for the rest of them to start automatically additional set up is needed.